 - Therapy: Talking therapies in both individual and group contexts can help people learn how to overcome body dysmorphia.
 Types of therapy to consider are discussed further, below.

 - Support groups: Many people find that support groups are helpful sources of information, advice and support for coping with body dysmorphia.
-The Anxiety and Depression Association of America runs an online support group for body dysmorphia.
-You can also search for local body dysmorphia support groups in your area on the International OCD Foundation page.
+You can search for local body dysmorphia support groups in your area on the International OCD Foundation page.